f-o-a-m/chanterelle/docs/testing.rst

 3. We create then our ``TransactionOptions`` and submit a transaction to change the count using the ``setCount`` function from the generated PureScript module.
 4. We call ``takeVar`` which blocks until the var is filled, then make sure the value we received is the one we put in.

 Admittingly this example is pretty trivial-- of course we're going to get back the value we put in.
-However, this pattern is pretty universal, namely take the supplied test config to help you template the transactions, call some functions, monitor for some event, then make sure the values are what you want.
+However, this pattern is pretty universal, namely taking the supplied test config to help you template the transactions, call some functions, monitor for some event, then make sure the values are what you want.